tr.v. re·con·sti·tut·ed, re·con·sti·tut·ing, re·con·sti·tutes

 • The study of the earth and its features and of the distribution of life on the earth, including human life and the effects of human activity.

 • The physical characteristics, especially the surface features, of an area.

 Reconstituting Geographies is about the questions of the coming decade.
 How can we shape our lives and the relationship with our environment differently?
 In what way can we rebuild spaces for the imagination of alternatives?
 Can we formulate an artistic repertoire that can contribute to this?
 With Reconstituting Geographies That Might Be Right wants to work on building a foundation for a practice and discourse that can develop over the longterm.

 Reconstituting Geographies will address four major themes: gender, colonialism, ecology, technology.
 These themes are the TMBR PILLARS, the content on which we shape our artistic interventions.
-Withing these themes a guiding threath is the notion of primitive accumulation which we propose as a frame of analyses that can bring forward common denominators with these different themes and thus enable insight in possible alliances in the struggles taking place withing fields.
+Withing these themes a guiding threath is the notion of primitive accumulation which we propose as a frame of analyses that can bring forward common denominators between these different themes and thus enable insight in possible alliances in the struggles taking place within these fields.

 Reconstituting Geographies in 2020 will develop in two semesters

 TMBR Pillar – Colonialism

 TMBR Reads – 5/4 | 19/4 | 10/5 | 24/5 | 7/6 | 21/6|